tadeu-dutra/elasticsearch-ondemand/Lesson 1.1: Stack Introduction.md

 }
 ```

+# Summary

+In this lab, you examined the eCommerce sample data that ships with Kibana by performing the following tasks:

+    Add a dataset in Kibana
+    Examine the indexed documents using Discover
+    View the pre-set visualizations in a sample dataset Dashboard
+    From the Console in Dev Tools, send HTTP requests to Elasticsearch and view the responses

 # Review

 - Elasticsearch is the core of the Elastic Stack and is used to store, search, and analyze data.